-The Ethernet vs Wi-Fi dilemma has long been keeping us wondering how we should handle our internet needs.
+The Ethernet vs Wi-Fi dilemma has long kept us wondering how we should handle our internet needs.
 Is a hardwired connection really better?
 Maybe it’s easier to live the wireless life.
-As it goes with these topics, the answer isn’t always straight-forward and there are multiple factors to consider.
+As it goes with these topics, the answer isn’t always straightforward, and there are multiple factors to consider.
 Today we are here to clear all doubts and help you decide what best suits your needs.

 Wi-Fi is what most people use in the modern age of mobility.
 There are obvious reasons to go with a wireless connection, but some may prefer living without its limitations.
 Let’s go over what Wi-Fi can offer and what its drawbacks are.

 You could use an Ethernet splitter to connect more devices via cable, but that can get bulky and more expensive.
-Not to mention it would only mean having to deal with even more cables going across rooms.
+Not to mention it would only mean having to deal with even more lines going across rooms.
 All that said, though, the amount of connected devices is essentially endless with enough splitters.
 This is one of the reasons why many offices with a lot of devices go with Ethernet.

 Wires are annoying!
-This is one of the main reasons why wireless is so convenient.
-With Wi-Fi you need not deal with long cables running through your walls or getting in the way of anything.
+This is one of the main reasons why wireless connections are so convenient.
+With Wi-Fi, you need not deal with long cables running through your walls or getting in the way of anything.
 Not to mention they look ugly and can often be challenging to hide.
 This makes cable management such an essential feature in desks and other furniture.
 People hate looking at wires.

 Modern Wi-Fi technology makes it amazingly easy for the common Joe to set up and manage his network.
 Routers like Google’s Nest Wi-Fi can be controlled with a simple app in minutes.
 Ethernet requires skill, a more complicated cable installation, and setting up controls in more complex ways.

 Power Over Ethernet (PoE) can transmit electricity to devices.
 This means that installing a camera outside wouldn’t necessarily require an electrical outlet.
 The same Ethernet cable that transmits data can also keep the camera powered.
-And even if there is an electrical outlet nearby, it could be saved for other uses.
+Even if there is an electrical outlet nearby, it could be saved for other uses.
 In a way, depending on your devices, Ethernet can reduce cabling, as you wouldn’t have to plug certain devices into an outlet.

-According to Ookla’s SpeedTest.net result statistics, the global average download speed for fixed broadband connections is only 74.64Mbps.
-The average in the USA alone is 132.55Mbps.
-Even fourth generation Wi-Fi with 802.11n support can handle those speeds.
+According to Ookla’s SpeedTest.net result statistics, the global average download speed for fixed broadband connections is only 59.86Mbps.
+The average in the USA alone is 143.76Mbps.
+Even fourth-generation Wi-Fi with 802.11n support can handle those speeds.
 Most modern routers now use Wi-Fi 5 (even affordable ones), which have Gigabit capabilities.
-In terms of transfer speeds, Wi-Fi is easily capable of meeting and surpassing most people’s needs.
+In terms of transfer speeds, Wi-Fi can easily meet and surpass most people’s needs.

-Latency is another story, but the difference could be insignificant to many users.
+Latency is another story, but the difference could be insignificant to many.
 Think of how long a millisecond is.
-Waiting two to three milliseconds while checking emails, browsing the web, or watching videos won’t really make a noticeable difference.
+Waiting two to three milliseconds while checking emails, browsing the web, or watching videos won’t make a noticeable difference.

 Without a specific need for it, leaving the comfort and convenience of Wi-Fi may bring you little to no improvements.

-Now that you know the Ethernet vs Wi-Fi differences, it’s time go into detail about which is better for more intensive tasks.
-Streaming video is considered to be data heavy, especially as we move to higher-resolution content and faster frame rates.
+Now that you know the Ethernet vs Wi-Fi differences, it’s time to go into detail about which is better for more intensive tasks.
+Streaming video is considered data-heavy, especially as we move to higher-resolution content and faster frame rates.